 Frequently Asked Questions

-How do I verify if my dual ESM/CJS package is actually tree-shakeable?
+How do I verify that my dual ESM/CJS package is actually tree-shakeable?

 Can CommonJS modules ever be tree-shaken effectively?